Kian-Lewis/CMIS-202-Major-Project-Assignment/README.md

   <b><h3>1.
 Implement multithreading</h3></b>
     The new class MyMergeSort implements multithreading during the merge sort process.
 This means that the mergeSort methods have been moved from ViewLibrary.java to       the new MyMergeSort.java.
   <b><h3>2.
 Implement one other improvement of my choice</h3></b>
     I made many general UI improvements such as making the description entry box wrap text, adding the instruction to click on a title to viewLibrary, and adding a         logo image to the home screen.
 In addition to this I fixed an unexpected token error to do with a method I had in Template.java that would show up but not break       anything.
+The biggest change is that I moved the library file from C:Temp to the src folder, letting me ship the program with premade books and preventing             libraries from ever getting overwritten by other programs.

 <b><h2>Requirement Locations For Part 3</h2></b>
   <b><h3>1.
 Contain an efficient Binary Search Tree</h3></b>